UniversalScientificTechnologies/xDOS_doc/record_format.md

 - New message `$ERROR` with a free-text description of an error detected by the device.
 - Handling of incomplete and invalid data defined.
 - Maximum line length, histogram size and `$ERROR` text length defined.
+- Data types defined; every message lists its fields with type, unit and range.

 ## General rules